akashvinod369/Code-a-Pookalam/README.md

 🤝 Contribute

-Want to make the Pookalam even more colorful? 🌈
+Want to make the Pookalam even more colorful?🌈

 Fork the repo

 Try new color palettes or shapes

 Open a pull request

 📜 License